LeonardoGarcia2/Blackjack-game/README.md

 # Blackjack-game
-One of my first projects
+One of my first projects.
-to be added: visuals & animations
+To be added: visuals & animations